frontal1660/DSLF/README.md

 Payload:
 * classic: use generic CVE-2021-44228 and CVE-2021-45046 payloads
+* random: use ten payloads randomly choosen from the "full" option list
 * full: use all payloads derived from both CVE (to bypass WAF)

 # Usage